EvanZhuang/EvanZhuang.github.io/_pages/about.md

 I'm a final year CS PhD student at UC San Diego advised by [Jingbo Shang](https://shangjingbo1226.github.io/) working on **making language models reason better and more agentic**.
 I develop methods that push the boundaries of how AI systems understand and generate language—from helping them reason through complex problems, long-form content to enabling them to learn from any data modality in continuous space.

-👋 I'm on the job market for full-time AI research positions starting Dec 2025.
+👋 I'm on the job market for full-time AI research positions starting early 2026.

 ### 🔍 **LLM Reasoning and Agentic Learning**
+**Knowledge Flow** ([Blog](https://yufanzhuang.notion.site/knowledge-flow)) - *Scaling Reasoning beyond Context Limit** Knowledge Flow scales reasoning beyond context limits, enabling open-source models to reach 100% on AIME-25 without training or tools or external feedbacks.

 **Mixture of Inputs** ([NeurIPS'25](https://arxiv.org/abs/2505.14827)) - *Beyond Discrete Sampling*
 Exploring continuous mixture approaches that fundamentally improve how language models reason through complex problems by operating in continuous vector space rather than discrete tokens.